airplanepartsguy/AviationQualityControlApp/old_notes.md

 ## Overview

-The Aviation Quality Control App is a React Native application designed for aircraft maintenance personnel to document and report quality control inspections.
-The app allows users to capture photos, annotate defects, generate PDF reports, and share them with relevant stakeholders.
+The Aviation Quality Control App is a React Native application designed for aircraft maintenance personnel to document and report quality control inspections in shipping & receiving environments.
+The app allows users to capture photos, scan barcodes for parts identification, annotate defects, generate PDF reports, and share them with relevant stakeholders.
+It has been optimized for high-volume photography workflows in industrial settings.

 ## Key Features Implemented